webserverdude/f5_xc_botd/readme.md

 - User Registration: Allows new users to register with a username and password.
 - User Login: Allows registered users to log in with their credentials.
 - Session Management: Uses PHP sessions to keep users logged in across multiple pages until they log out.
+- SQL Injection: A search page vulnerable to SQL injection
 - Logout: Provides a logout functionality to securely terminate user sessions.

 ## Prerequisites